zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 # tabular-data-to-business-glossaries-annotation-dataset
-A dataset of tabular data (tables and columns) from data.gov (USA) annotated to business glossaries using LLMs.
+A dataset of tabular data from [data.gov](https://data.gov/) annotated to business glossaries using LLMs.

 # Dataset Description
-In this project we collected datasets from [data.gov](https://data.gov/) using their API, by searching for datasets related to "Transport" field (The choice of the field was arbitrary).
+Following a collaboration between [Zeenea](https://zeenea.com/fr/) and [LIP6](https://www.lip6.fr/) through an industrial thesis project on **Smart Metadata Management Systems**, we encountered a number of data-related challenges.
+Consequently, we took the initiative to create our own dataset for the task of aligning tabular data with business glossaries.

+This repository contains tabular data (datasets and columns) collected from [data.gov](https://data.gov/) , various business glossaries, and alignments between tabular data and business glossary entities.

 We choose [data.gov](https://data.gov/) for the following reasons:
 * Easy-to-use API